Ariane 5: VA241 anomaly

 On 25 January 2018, an Ariane 5ECA launched SES-14 and Al Yah 3 satellites.
 About 9 minutes and 28 seconds after launch, a telemetry loss occurred between the launch vehicle and the ground controllers.
 It was later confirmed, about 1 hour and 20 minutes after launch, that both satellites were successfully separated from the upper stage and were in contact with their respective ground controllers, but that their orbital inclinations were incorrect as the guidance systems might have been compromised.
 Therefore, both satellites conducted orbital procedures, extending commissioning time.
 SES-14 needed about 8 weeks longer than planned commissioning time, meaning that entry into service was reported early September instead of July.
 Nevertheless, SES-14 is still expected to be able to meet the designed lifetime.
 This satellite was originally to be launched with more propellant reserve on a Falcon 9 launch vehicle since the Falcon 9, in this specific case, was intended to deploy this satellite into a high inclination orbit that would require more work from the satellite to reach its final geostationary orbit.
 The Al Yah 3 was also confirmed healthy after more than 12 hours without further statement, and like SES-14, Al Yah 3's maneuvering plan was also revised to still fulfill the original mission.
 As of 16 February 2018, Al Yah 3 was approaching the intended geostationary orbit, after series of recovery maneuvers had been performed.
 The investigation showed that invalid inertial units' azimuth value had sent the vehicle 17° off course but to the intended altitude, they had been programmed for the standard geostationary transfer orbit of 90° when the payloads were intended to be 70° for this supersynchronous transfer orbit mission, 20° off norme.
-This mission anomaly marked the end of 82nd consecutive success streak since 2003.
+This mission anomaly ended the 82 consecutive launch success streak from 2003.